wuzhengy/TAU/Company/Homepage.md

 ### Introduction
-#### TAU - create and trade coins
+#### TAU - create, mine and trade coins
-TAU app enables your phone to create and trade coins independantly from servers.
+TAU app enables your phone to create, mine, buy and sell coins independantly from servers.
 We emphasize saving mobile data, so that P2P trade can operate in every corner of the world.
 We do not require user to own TAUcoins for enjoying all the functions.

 ### libTAU